-Notes sold by First Union to the public will initially be offered at the initial public offering price set forth on the cover page of this prospectus supplement.
-Any notes sold by First Union to securities dealers may be sold at a discount from the initial public offering price.
-Any such securities dealers may resell any notes purchased from First Union to certain other brokers or dealers at a discount from the initial public offering price.
-If all the notes are not sold at the initial public offering price, First Union may change the offering price and the other selling terms.
+Notes sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover page of this prospectus supplement.
+Any notes sold by the underwriters to securities dealers may be sold at a discount from the initial public offering price of up to 0.400% of the principal amount of the notes.
+Any such securities dealers may resell any notes purchased from the underwriters to certain other brokers or dealers at a discount from the initial public offering price of up to 0.250% of the principal amount of the notes.
+If all the notes are not sold at the initial public offering price, the underwriters may change the offering price and the other selling terms.

 The notes are a new issue of securities with no established trading market.
-Regency Centers, L.P. has been advised by First Union that First Union intends to make a market in the notes but is not obligated to do so and may discontinue market making at any time without notice.
+Regency Centers, L.P. has been advised by the underwriters that the underwriters intend to make a market in the notes but are not obligated to do so and may discontinue market making at any time without notice.
 No assurance can be given as to the liquidity of the trading market for the notes.

-In connection with the offering, First Union may purchase and sell the notes in the open market.
+In connection with the offering, the underwriters may purchase and sell the notes in the open market.
 These transactions may include short sales, stabilizing transactions and purchases to cover positions created by short sales.
-Short sales involve the sale by First Union of a greater aggregate principal amount of notes than it is required to purchase in the offering.
+Short sales involve the sale by the underwriters of a greater aggregate principal amount of notes than it is required to purchase in the offering.
 Stabilizing transactions consist of certain bids or purchases made for the purpose of preventing or retarding a decline in the market price of the notes while the offering is in progress.